 Another important issue is the way you react to criticism, especially negative.
 Bear in mind that every criticism can be valuable regardless of how horrible it may seem at first.
 Erasing negative comments or ignoring them is a terrible mistake.
 It’s literally the worst way to cope with this problem.
 It is essential to show that your business is “human” and that you are prepared to work on your flaws.
 So, keep the comments and answer all of them in the most suitable way possible.
 Think long and hard before replying to customers’ complaints.
 Show that you care about every customer by apologizing and doing everything you can to correct your errors.
 Under no circumstances should you blame the customer, even if it is their fault.

 When it comes to using emotions and personalizing your business, you can really use this strategy on your old customers.
-Keep track of the people that use your services and how many times they use them.
+Keep track of the people who use your services and how often they use them.
 Create a special mailing list for your loyal and regular customers.
 Give them special offers and discounts, ones that will not be available to everyone.
-Include personal notes and personal offers based on their history of using your business.
+Include personal notes and personalized offers based on their history of using your business.
 This will make them feel appreciated and guarantee their loyalty to your business.

 All in all, you should always be aware of your customers.
 You need them more than they need you, so you should adapt everything to their needs and requests.
 A satisfied customer is worth much more than all the money you may invest in any kind of marketing strategy.
 Promote the people-oriented side of your business and stick to this policy.
 If you go through with it, results will follow sooner than you expect.